 One of the most awe-inspiring natural features of the Orlando area is its natural springs.
 You’ll be able to swim, snorkel or scuba dive, and sometimes spot a manatee in the winter.
 During a trip to Orlando, it’s easy to reach Wekiwa Springs State Park in Apopka, Rock Springs in Apopka, or Blue Spring State Park in Orange City – these spots are just north of the city.

 This is a great thing to do in Orlando for adults (and perhaps older kids)!

 Try Horseback Riding in Orlando

 Looking for a really cool thing to do in Orlando?
 Hop on a horse!
 Gator-wrangling and marine mammal shows at theme parks aren’t the only ways to get up close and personal with animals in Orlando.
 Riding a horse provides easy access to trails that offer sightseeing in Florida’s wild landscape.
 All Hitched Up offers trail riding in the area.

 View Florida From the Water

 There are many waterways in the Orlando area where you can take to a canoe or kayak to explore the natural scenery from the water.
 There might even be a chance to spot a manatee while paddling along.
 Some area spots for these watercraft include Rock Springs Run, St. John’s River, Econlockhatchee River, and Wekiva River.

-If you’re looking for relaxing, natural adventures after theme parks, Orlando has plenty of outdoorsy spots to visit.
+There’s plenty of things to do in Orlando besides Disney, if you’re looking for relaxing, natural adventures.
 These options offer ways to enjoy the scenery, view flora and fauna, and get active in the wilderness.